Tai chi helps boost memory, study finds. One type seems most beneficial

 Her theory on why tai chi is effective is that it combines the memorization of the movements, known as forms, almost like a dance choreography.
 "So, you're getting the physical activity, plus the memory piece," she says.

 Dr. Joseph Quinn, a neurologist at Oregon Health & Science University, who was not involved in the study, says the results fit with a body of evidence, including ameta-analysis, showing the benefits of tai chi.
-"This has fascinated me," Quinn says, because the results are impressive, but "honestly, I don't understand why it works so well," he says.
+"This has fascinated me," Quinn says, because the results are impressive, but "honestly, I don't understand why it works so well."

 The benefits of cardiovascular workouts, which help protect the heart and the brain, are better understood, he says.
 But tai chi isn't much of an aerobic workout, so he says perhaps the meditative component has a stress reduction effect that helps explain the other benefits.